RatJuggler/my-production-docker-build/README.md

 - Set proper replicas and resource limits.
 - Push images to my own registry.
 - Better image labelling & tagging.
-- Add Portainer as a management dashboard.
 - Implement Anchore analysis and scanning.
-- Add monitoring and health checks.
+- Improve monitoring and health checks.
+- Design some permanent Grafana dashboards.
 - Build images via Docker Hub or GitHub Actions.
 - Test reporting of CSP issues and other errors.
 - Use Traefik instead of Nginx.